ProvidenceMod/ProvidenceMod/README.md

 - New Subworlds
 - New Biomes
 - Shielding
-- Elemental Armor (Elemenatl Health Bars)
+- Elemental Armor (Elemental Health Bars)
 - New Ores
 - New Weapons
 - Lots and lots of bosses